spreedly/kaffe/README.md

 # Kaffe

-An opinionated, highly specific, Elixir wrapper around brod: the Erlang Kafka client. :coffee:
+An opinionated, highly specific, Elixir wrapper around [Brod](https://github.com/klarna/brod): the Erlang Kafka client.
+:coffee:

 **NOTE**: Although we're using this in production at Spreedly it is still under active development.
 The API may change and there may be serious bugs we've yet to encounter.